Health benefits of walking

 It has long been known that ‘green exercise’ – being physically active in a natural environment – benefits mental wellbeing.
 As Dr Jo Barton of the Green Exercise programme at the University of Essex observes, “Whether in the city or countryside, you’re likely to feel better somewhere green.
 Even when it is bitterly cold or lashing with rain, being close to nature and the elements seems to improve our sense of wellbeing, enhancing mood and self-esteem.”

 We don’t even need to go on a long hike to reap the benefits of walking.
-Research from the University of Essex and the University of Kuopio in Finland reveals that a short lunchtime walk in a green environment is far more restorative for the autonomic nervous system, which controls unconscious activities such as heartbeat, digestion and blood pressure, than a similar-length walk in a built-up environment.
-They also found that a lunchtime nature walk helped boost the restorative power of sleep.
+Research from the University of Essex and the University of Kuopio in Finland reveals that a short lunchtime walk in a green environment is far more restorative for the autonomic nervous system than a similar-length walk in a built-up environment.
+This is the system that controls unconscious activities such as heartbeat, digestion and blood pressure.
+The team also say that a lunchtime nature walk helps boost the restorative power of sleep.

 Women in particular appear to be sensitive to the benefits of green space.
-Research has found that daily patterns of the stress hormone cortisol, which is involved in the ‘fight or flight’ response, were better balanced in those living in areas with more green space – even in deprived inner city areas.
+Research shows that daily patterns of the stress hormone cortisol are more in balance in those living in areas with more green space.
 This is an important finding given that cortisol imbalances underlie many emotional problems, including anxiety, low mood and depression.

-If you’re convinced you should be getting outside for some wonderful family woodland walks but your children need a little more persuading, try encouraging them with the promise of a game of ‘catching wishes’ – much more energetic and challenging than it sounds and a firm favourite of the Wellbeing team.
+If your children need a little more persuading, try encouraging them with the promise of a game of ‘catching wishes’.
+This is much more energetic and challenging than it sounds and a firm favourite of the Wellbeing team!
 Look up at the sky and watch out for any falling leaves ahead, then run to catch one before it lands on the floor.
 If you succeed, you’ve earned yourself a wish.
 Close your eyes and announce your wish out loud (comes in really handy for birthday present ideas too!).